storyprotocol/documentation/docs/Developers/sdk-v13-migration-guide.md

 This function now has 3 extra parameters:

-1. `maxMintingFee`: The maximum minting fee that the caller is willing to pay. if set to 0 then no limit.
+1. `maxMintingFee`: The maximum minting fee that the caller is willing to pay.
+If set to 0 then no limit.
-2. `maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies (max: 100,000,000).
-3. `maxRevenueShare`: The maximum revenue share percentage allowed for minting the License Tokens.
+2. `maxRevenueShare`: The maximum revenue share percentage agreed upon between a child and parent when a child is registering as derivative.
 Must be between 0 and 100,000,000 (where 100,000,000 represents 100%).
+3. `maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies (max: 100,000,000).

 Example: